-The NASFAA Leadership & Legislative Conference & Expo provides four pathways to choose from so registrants can tailor their experience to best support their professional goals.
-In 2022, we're also pleased to introduce a fifth training option exclusively for those who hold the FAAC® designation.
+The NASFAA Leadership & Legislative Conference & Expo provides five pathways to choose from so registrants can tailor their experience to best support their professional goals.

 Developed for practicing financial aid directors, this track will help attendees focus on succession planning strategies, including staff development, identifying leadership/management potential, equity and inclusivity in the managerial pipeline, and collaboration beyond the financial aid office to provide opportunity for professional growth.